microtekblue/Open-Table-API-and-ReactJS/README.md

-Simply Clone this project do "npm install"
+Simply Clone this project and First run "npm install"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).